 - Each winner is a popular priority worth its cost: To qualify for funding from our group's source, an item needs our "base number" of voters or more. - So a ballot's money can help more low-cost items.
-This motivates each voter to give his top ranks to the items that give him the most joy per dollar. - Also RCV points 1 and 3 on page 14, and 1 on page 16.
+This motivates each voter to give his top ranks to the items that give him the most joy per dollar. - Carry on point 1 on page 16, 1 and 3 on page 14.